cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

    * relay, msg is the contract relating to this tx, include the relay info
    * file, msg is the contract relating to this tx, include discription of the file or future file command

-- relay: each chain config relay on own chain by members, TAU mainchain annouce the relay canditimestamps in the daily basis, each node config own successed relays. three of those sharing the time slots.
+- relay: each chain config relay on own chain by members, TAU mainchain annouce the relay canditimestamps in the daily basis, each node config own successed relays. three of those sharing the time slots: 1:2:7

 ## "Wormhole" - HAMT Hashed keys are states inito contract chain history.

-Wiring transactions
+Wiring and coinbase transactions: every other types of tx include a wiring tx content.
-- `Tsender/receiver`TXnounce; //  balance and POT power for each address 总交易计数
+- `Tsender`TXnounce; //  balance and POT power for each address 总交易计数
+- `Tsender`Balance
+- `Tsender`TXnounce`Msg
+- `Tsender`IPFSAddr
+- `Treceiver`TXnounce
+- `Treceiver`Balance
-- `Tsender/receiver`Balance
+- `Treceiver`TXnounce`Msg
-- `Tsender/receiver`TXnounce`Msg // for future command, such as "seeding all up to 1G" comment, no file attachment
-- `Tsender/receiver`IPFSAddr
+- `Treceiver`IPFSAddr

 File transactions
 - `Tsender`FileNounce // file command counting 文件交易计数
 - `Tsender`File`Nounce`FileAMTroot // when user follow a chain address, they can traverse its files through changing nounce.
 - `Tsender`File`Nounce`Msg

 File seeding
 - `FileAMTroot`SeedingNounce // for each file, this is the total number of registerred seeders, first seeding is the creation.
-- `FileAMTroot``Seeding`Nounce`IPFSPeer // the seeding peer id for the file.
+- `FileAMTroot`Seeding`Nounce`IPFSPeer // the seeding peer id for the file.

 Relay
-- RelayNounce  // recording the relays counter, these relays are own chain annouced relays.
-The TAU relays are in the levelDb.
-Relay pool are the combination of TAU relays and own chain relays.
+- RelayNounce
-- RelayNounceAddress // recording the relay address
+- RelayNounceAddress

 ## Constants
 * MutableRange:  1 week